FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 The common component that implements the 3GPP TS v27.007 standard has been written in compliance of the following code quality criteria:

 * GNU Complexity scores are not over 8.
 * MISRA coding standard.
-Any deviations from the MISRA C:2012 guidelines are documented in source code comments marked by “`coverity`”.
+Any deviations from the MISRA C:2012 guidelines are documented in source code comments marked by "`coverity`".

 ## Getting Started